nverity-via/aws-manager/README.md

 ## Usage

+### First Time Usage

+There will already be a SFL environment in the menu, this is only there as an example and its two lines can be deleted from the `aws.csv` file, or modified to fit your environment

+The simplest way is to remove the lines and add a new environment with the "Add new env" option in the menu

 ### Adding Environments

 Either run the "Add new env" option in the `awss` menu and follow the prompts